nabiltntn/loggedin-mixin/README.md

 ```

 The LoggedInMixin mixin requires the new `checkLoggedInError` option which includes
 the required informations to throw an Error.
+Note that `message` and `reason` are optional.